ChemNLP: A Natural Language Processing based Library for Materials Chemistry Text Data: Introduction

 However, scientific literature, especially chemistry and materials science data, contains numerous technical terms (such as chemical names, methodologies, and instrumental techniques) that are difficult to process using conventional NLP tools.
-Luckily, there have been several advancements for applying NLP techniques for chemistry and materials science.
+Luckily, there have been several advancements in applying NLP techniques to chemistry and materials science.
 One of the pioneer works for applying NLP for materials chemistry was carried out by Cole et al. \cite{swain2016chemdataextractor}, who demonstrated the application of NLP for magnetic and battery materials \cite{court2018auto,huang2020database} using ChemDataExtractor.
 Other popular NLP for chemistry and materials tools include ChemicalTagger, ChemListem, ChemSpot, MaterialsParser, OSCAR4 details of which can be found elsewhere \cite{choudhary2022recent}.
 In addition to the magnetic and battery materials, similar works have been also performed for numerous other material classes such as metal organic frameworks \cite{nandy2022mofsimplify}, Mott insulator transition materials \cite{georgescu2021database}, glasses \cite{venugopal2021looking} and polymers \cite{shetty2021automated} etc. Other applications of NLP for materials data involve using Long short-term memory (LSTM) and transformer-based models to extract various categories of information, and in particular materials synthesis information from text sources \cite{weston2019named,vaucher2020automated,he2020similarity,kononova2019text,kim2017materials,tshitoyan2019unsupervised}.
-A detailed review of application of NLP for materials can be found in refs. \cite{choudhary2022recent,olivetti2020data,kononova2021opportunities}.
+A detailed review of the application of NLP for materials can be found in refs. \cite{choudhary2022recent,olivetti2020data,kononova2021opportunities}.

-Nevertheless, application of NLP for materials applications is still an active area of development and there are a number of pain points that make NLP for materials data difficult.
-Some of these challenges are: 1) restricted-access of full-text and pay-walls, 2) standard dataset and tools to benchmark NLP techniques for materials chemistry analysis , 3) example applications with both materials science and NLP domain knowledge, 4) resolving dependencies between words and phrases across multiple sentences and paragraphs and cross-domains, 5) examining the performance of text-generation applications (such as ChatGPT \cite{eloundou2023gpts} etc.) for chemistry applications.
+Nevertheless, the application of NLP for materials applications is still an active area of development and there are a number of pain points that make NLP for materials data difficult.
+Some of these challenges are: 1) fully accessible text-data and pay-walls, 2) standard dataset and tools to benchmark NLP techniques for materials chemistry analysis, 3) example applications with both materials science and NLP domain knowledge, 4) resolving dependencies between words and phrases across multiple sentences and paragraphs and cross-domains, 5) examining the performance of text-generation applications (such as ChatGPT \cite{eloundou2023gpts} etc.) for chemistry applications.